waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 * Purple: Most remote / forested location of the arb grounds.
 Abundance of hawks and woodpeckers (including a pileated woodpecker nest).

+The device that is currently deployed in the arboretum is in the largest purple region in the provided map.

 ## Final Deployment